Easy Corn Fritters Recipe

 How to make these corn fritters your own

-- The shape of the fritter is a personal preference.
+- Round or flat?
+The shape of the fritter is a personal preference.
 Some like it round which is done by dropping the dough directly in the oil right from the spoon.
 For this option, you’ll probably need more oil.
 To create a flat fritter, you’ll just need to use your hand to press down before dropping it in the oil.
 We prefer the flat fritters not only because they look like pancakes, but also because the cook more quickly and don’t fall apart as easily.

 You can of course top these with nearly anything, but here are some of our favorite ideas: